renemarc/home-assistant-config/custom_components/README.md

 These are default Home Assistant components that were copied from the core to alter their behaviour.
 These changes really should be turned into appropriate [PRs](https://github.com/home-assistant/home-assistant/pulls).

 ### [`🚌 ./sensor/gtfs.py`](sensor/gtfs.py)

 [GTFS](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/sensor/gtfs.py) public transit schedules component:
+- Modified SQL query to also fetch departures after midnight.
 - Added support for next bus departures.

 <div align="center">